 CEFI, the online training for financial inclusion by AFI and Frankfurt School of Finance & Management

-Launched in 2017 by AFI and in collaboration with the Frankfurt School of Finance & Management, is launching the seventh session of its online training module, ‘Certified Expert in Financial Inclusion Policy (CEFI)’.
+AFI, in collaboration with the Frankfurt School of Finance & Management, is launching the seventh session of its online training module, ‘Certified Expert in Financial Inclusion Policy (CEFI)’.
 Launched in 2017 by the two institutions, this is their first ever online training module which has seen six successful intakes so far.

-Participants will benefit from a world class education experience of a top-ranked business school, combined with the expertise from the world`s leading organization for financial inclusion policymakers.
+Participants continue to benefit from a world class education experience of a top-ranked business school, combined with the expertise from the world`s leading organization for financial inclusion policymakers.

 Who should sign up for the course?